Gradient Descent as Implicit EM in Distance-Based Neural Models: Limits and Failure Modes

 \subsection{What This Framework Does Not Explain}

 The implicit EM framework explains one phenomenon: the emergence of responsibility-weighted learning dynamics from distance-based objectives.
-It does not explain everything neural networks do.
+Several major phenomena lie outside its scope.

+In-context, inference-time Bayesian computation is not addressed.
+A trained transformer with frozen weights can track a posterior over latent task variables as a sequence unfolds \citep{agarwal2025geometry,agarwal2025scaling}; that is a property of the learned function, executed in activation space at inference time.
+Our identity concerns gradient updates to parameters during training.
+The two are connected---training under cross-entropy drives the network toward the Bayes posterior predictive, and the training dynamics build the geometry the frozen network uses---but the framework derives the per-step structure of learning, not the algorithm the learned function implements in context.
+The forward-pass log-sum-exp gradient of Section~\ref{sec:attention} describes a single attention read-out, not sequential belief updating across a context.

-Generalization---why networks perform well on unseen data---is not addressed.
-The framework describes the dynamics of training, not the inductive biases that enable generalization beyond the training distribution.
-Scaling laws---the predictable relationship between model size, data, and performance---lie outside the analysis entirely.
-Nothing in the gradient identity suggests how performance should scale with parameters or compute.
+Generalization is not addressed.
+The framework describes the dynamics of training, not the inductive biases that enable performance beyond the training distribution.
+Scaling laws, the predictable relationships among model size, data, and performance, also lie outside the analysis; nothing in the gradient identity suggests how performance should scale with parameters or compute.

 Long-horizon reasoning, planning, and sequential decision-making involve temporal structure that the framework does not capture.
 Implicit EM describes how a single input is softly assigned to components and how those components update.
-It does not describe how representations are composed over time, how goals propagate backward through action sequences, or how models learn to search.
+It does not describe how representations compose over time, how goals propagate backward through action sequences, or how models learn to search.

 Emergent capabilities---the sudden appearance of qualitatively new behaviors at scale---remain unexplained.
-The framework offers no account of why certain abilities appear discontinuously or why they require specific thresholds of model size.
+The framework offers no account of why certain abilities appear discontinuously or at specific thresholds of model size.
 If emergent capabilities arise from implicit EM dynamics, the connection is not obvious; if they arise from other mechanisms, the framework is silent.

-These are not failures of the analysis but boundaries of its scope.
-The contribution is to identify and derive one mechanism precisely, not to explain all of deep learning.
-Clarity about what is claimed protects against overinterpretation---and leaves room for complementary explanations of phenomena that implicit EM does not reach.
+These are boundaries of scope rather than failures of the analysis.
+The contribution is to identify and derive one mechanism precisely, leaving phenomena beyond it to complementary explanations.